-A set of rules under Solvency II regulation requires that differing criteria are applied to the valuation of Assets and Liabilities representing the PCC's Equity in the Balance Sheet causing deviation from those represented under accounting principles.
+Solvency II regulation requires that differing criteria are applied to the valuation of Assets and Liabilities representing the PCC's Equity in the Balance Sheet causing deviation from those represented under accounting principles.

-The value of assets represented in the Solvency II balance sheet totalling €86.07 million differ from the total of the assets as represented under IFRS for the PCC of €109.17 million.
+The value of assets represented in the Solvency II balance sheet totalling €104 million differ from the total of the assets as represented under IFRS for the PCC of €135 million.
 The differences between the Solvency II values and those of IFRS arise due to different criteria of valuation for deferred acquisition costs, deferred taxation and reinsurance recoverables.

-The Technical Provisions have been calculated as the sum of a best estimate plus a risk margin in accordance with the Solvency II Directive and associated texts.
+The Technical Provisions have been calculated as the sum of a best estimate plus a risk margin in accordance with the Commission Delegated Regulation (EU) 2015/35.
+The best estimate is calculated separately for the premium provision and for the claims provision.
 The claims provision is the discounted best estimate of cash flows relating to past claim events that occurred before the valuation date, whether reported or not.
 The cash flows include: future cash flows resulting from past claims events (including salvage and subrogation) and cash flows arising from allocated and unallocated expenses in respect of past claims events.
+The premium provision relates to future claims events covered by obligations falling within the contract boundary.
+Cash flow projections for the calculation of the premium provision includes benefits, expenses and premiums relating to these events.
 The methodology used to determine the best estimate and risk margin for technical provisions may be found under Section 5.3.
-This different approach results in the value of liabilities represented in the Solvency II balance sheet totalling €44.13 million having reduced from the total of the liabilities as represented under IFRS of €69.91 million.
+This different approach results in the value of liabilities represented in the Solvency II balance sheet totalling €55 million having reduced from the total of the liabilities as represented under IFRS of €88 million.

-In arriving at the best estimate for technical provisions no transitional arrangements allowed under Solvency II regulation have been used by the actuaries.
+In arriving at the best estimate for technical provisions no transitional arrangements have been applied.